 Academic and Career Counseling

-Students and their parents are encouraged to talk with their counselor to learn about course offerings, the graduation requirements of various programs, and early graduation procedures.
+Students and their parents are encouraged to talk with their counselor to learn more about course offerings, the graduation requirements associated with individual programs and early graduation procedures.

-Each spring, students in grades 9 through 11 will be provided information on anticipated course offerings for the next year.
+Each spring, students in ninth- through eleventh-grades will be provided with information on anticipated course offerings for the next academic year.